thbe/puppet-yum/README.markdown

 ##Overview

-The yum module provides several repositories available for RPM based RHEL 6 clones.
+The yum module provides several repositories available for RPM based RHEL 6 clones like CentOS or Scientific Linux.

 ##Module Description

-The yum module provides several repositories available for RPM based RHEL 6 clones.
+The yum module provides several repositories available for RPM based RHEL 6 clones like CentOS or Scientific Linux.

 ##Setup